 There have been numerous studies on the difficulties of successfully completing acquisitions.
-Some studies note that 50% of all acquisitions fail.
-I won’t debate what is a success or failure and over what time frame it should be measured here; what I will do is review four leading Canadian software companies and examine their acquisition records.
+Some studies suggest that 50% of all acquisitions fail.
+We won’t debate what is a success or failure and over what time frame it should be measured here but what we will do is review four leading Canadian software companies and examine their acquisition records.
 The four companies are Constellation Software Inc., The Descartes Systems Group Inc., Enghouse Systems Limited, and Open Text Corporation.
-I have reviewed the acquisition transactions where financial metrics were available for the period from May 18, 2006 (the IPO date of Constellation Software) to September 30, 2014 and the following summarizes the results.
+We have reviewed the acquisition transactions where financial metrics were available for the period from May 18, 2006 (the IPO date of Constellation Software) to June 8, 2018 and the following summarizes the results.

-The four companies had a combined Enterprise Value (EV) of $1.2 billion in 2006 which grew to $14.9 billion as at September 30, 2014, each generating double digit annual returns.
+The four companies had a combined Enterprise Value (EV) of $1.2 billion in 2006 which grew to over $38.4 billion as at June 8, 2018, each generating double digit annual returns.

 The challenge in attributing this value creation to an acquisition strategy is that not all acquisitions disclosed payment terms.
-Of the 172 acquisitions completed in total, 82 had disclosed financial terms.
+Of the 321 acquisitions completed in total, 122 had disclosed financial terms.
 What we can assume about the acquisitions without financial disclosure is that they would have been relatively small.
-The Ontario Securities Commission requires the filing of a Business Acquisition Report (BAR) when the target size is greater than 20% of the pro-forma combined company.

 In looking at each company specifically, we discover a number of interesting metrics.